Wisconsin Red Fox

 ||Color ranges from pale yellowish red to deep reddish brown on the upper parts

-and white, ashy or slaty on the underside.
+and white or ashy on the underside.
 The lower part of the legs is usually black

 and the tail usually has a white or black tip.